Nathan van Beelen

 March 2017 - October 2018

-Development of a Movie/Series tracking Android App
+Development of a movie/series tracking Android application

 Personal Project